dandailey/holocron/docs/framework/README.md

 - **When asked to update progress:** Run `holo guide progress-logging` for detailed progress logging instructions.
 - **When asked to create context refresh:** Run `holo guide refreshing-context` for context refresh guidance.

+**IMPORTANT:** When asked to take any action (offboarding, context refreshing, progress logging, etc.), ALWAYS read the relevant context guide first if one exists and you haven't read it yet.
+The guides contain specific instructions and best practices that are essential for proper execution.

 ## Subsequent Prompts

 Every time you take some action, or form a conclusion, have a revelation, or pretty much always... constantly ask yourself how best to record that into your Holocron to persist it across chat sessions.